 Accumulating multiple offenses within certain time frames will lead to special consequences.
 These extra punishments include:

 Every license suspension case is different, but there are certain written and unwritten rules and principals that all.
-If you have a license suspension, I will:
+If you have a license suspension, we will:

-Even if the license suspension is valid and the evidence against you is strong, I will fight for your legal rights and work endlessly to make sure you are in the best position to get your right to operate a motor vehicle reinstated.
+Even if the license suspension is valid and the evidence against you is strong, Attorney Gilman will fight for your legal rights and work endlessly to make sure you are in the best position to get your right to operate a motor vehicle reinstated.
 No one will outwork our team or work harder to put you in the best position possible.
 That is why 90% of Attorney Gilman’s clients are driving today.

 Many Massachusetts drivers are unclear about their rights.
 Too often, they lose their driving privileges without fully exhausting all of their options within the law.
 Even if the RMV denies your hardship request, or is unable to hear it at all, it is possible to appeal the decision to the Division of Insurance.
 While this can be a complicated and confusing process, it is possible to be successful with the help of an experienced attorney.